HoIIy/ISTE432/devbook.md

 * the presentation layer should be the only layer thatcommunicates with the end user.

 ## Business Rules
+"When involved in a business or even a business project, there are 3 major rules that are created to affect the way your business works.
+Usually, these are rules that involve employees or staff and are rules that specify what they can and cannot do.
+A great example of a business rule involves marriages.
+For many companies, a manager is not allowed to marry an employee or an accountant at a company is usually not allowed to marry another accountant.
+In this case, the accountants are not allowed to be married because there is a more likely chance that the spouses can change financial information and then cover for one another.
+These rules are intended to prevent disruption in a company or business.

+Business Rules are used every day to define entities, attributes, relationships and constraints.
+Usually though they are used for the organization that stores or uses data to be an explanation of a policy, procedure, or principle.
+The data can be considered significant only after business rules are defined, without them it’s just records, but to a business they are the characteristics that are defined and seen by the company.
+Business Rules help employees focus on and implement the actions within the organizations environment.
+Some things to think about when creating business rules are to keep them simple, easy to understand, keep them broad so that everyone can have a similar interpretation.
+To be considered true, business rules must be in writing and kept up to date.

+Identifying Business Rules

+Identifying and documenting business rules are very important to the database design.
+Business rules allow the creator to develop relationship participation rules and constraints and to create a correct data model.
+They also allow the creators to understand business processes, and the nature, role and scope of the data.
+They are a communication tool between users and creators, and they also help standardize the company’s view of the data.
+It is important to keep in mind that some business rules cannot be modeled.
+Business Rules give the proper classification of entities, attributes, relationships, and constraints.
+Sources of business rules are managers, policy makers, department managers, written documentation, procedures, standards, operation manuals, and interviews with end users.
+Our textbook describes that as a general user the noun in a Business Rule will translate into an entity in the model and a verb (active or passive) associating nouns will translate into a relationship among the entities.
+Consider that business rules are bidirectional.
+The textbook also mentions that there are two questions to ask to properly identify Business Rules, how many instances of B are related to one instance of A?
+How many instances of A are related to one instance of B?

+Some examples of business rules:

+Departments ------offers---------Course

+Course----------generates---------Class

+Professor ->->->->->teaches->->->->->Class"

+*^ placeholder*

 ## Technologies Used